Select Page

 According to ABS, Statistical Areas Level 3 (SA3s) are geographic areas built from whole Statistical Areas Level 2 (SA2s).
 SA2s are medium-sized general-purpose areas built up from whole Statistical Areas Level 1 (SA1s).
 Their purpose is to represent a community that interacts together socially and economically.
 They are designed for the output of regional data, including 2021 Census of Population and Housing data.
 SA3s create a standard framework for the analysis of ABS data at the regional level through clustering groups of SA2s that have similar regional characteristics.
 Whole SA3s aggregate to form Statistical Areas Level 4 (SA4s).

 Socio-Economic Indexes for Areas (SEIFA), developed by the ABS using Census data, summarise the socio-economic conditions of people living in an area.
 SEIFA consists of four indexes measuring different aspects of advantage and disadvantage.
-In this measure, the Index of Relative Socio-economic Disadvantage (IRSD) quintiles are used, which rank areas from most disadvantaged (Quintile 1) to least disadvantaged (Quintile 5).

 Remoteness is classified using the ABS Australian Statistical Geography Standard (ASGS) and the Accessibility/Remoteness Index of Australia Plus (ARIA+), which measure access to services based on geographic location.
 Areas are grouped into five categories: Major Cities, Inner Regional, Outer Regional, Remote, and Very Remote.
+For more information on how remoteness is distributed across South Australia, view the map.

 Rationale:

 Early childhood development is a key predictor of health, wellbeing, and educational outcomes later in life.
-The Australian Early Development Census (AEDC) provides important information on how children are developing across five key domains before they start school.
+The Australian Early Development Census (AEDC) provides important information on how children are developing across five key domains soon after they start school.
 Monitoring the proportion of Aboriginal and Torres Strait Islander children who are developmentally on track helps identify gaps in early development and highlights areas where additional support may be needed.

 In line with the Closing the Gap target, the aim is to increase the proportion of Aboriginal and Torres Strait Islander children assessed as developmentally on track in all five AEDC domains to 55% by 2031, supporting improved long-term outcomes in education, health, and wellbeing.